 Carry-on baggage screening

-You may have to take your laptop out of its bag and place it in the tray provided at the security screening point.
-Removing your laptop from its bag will ensure screening officers have an unobstructed view as it moves through the screening equipment.
-For more information about travelling with a laptop visit the Travelling with a laptop page of the TravelSecure website.
+You may have to take your laptop or tablet out of its bag and place it in the tray provided at the security screening point.
+Removing your laptop or tablet from your bag will ensure screening officers have an unobstructed view as they move through the screening equipment.

 Travelling with sports equipment